Kenza-AI/sagify/docs/index.md

 ![Sagify](sagify@2x.png)

-A command-line utility to train and deploy LLMs and Machine Learning/Deep Learning models on [AWS SageMaker](https://aws.amazon.com/sagemaker/) in a few simple steps!
+Unlock the potential of Large Language Models (LLMs) and Machine Learning with Sagify on [AWS SageMaker](https://aws.amazon.com/sagemaker/), a robust command-line utility designed to simplify the training, fine-tuning and deployment process on AWS SageMaker.
+Serving as the cornerstone of an innovative LLM and Machine Learning platform, Sagify offers a streamlined workflow for building and deploying LLMs, empowering developers to create next-generation AI solutions with ease and efficiency.

 ![gif](end2end.gif)